BrunoArsioli/1CGH_Catalogue/README.md

 ### **Disclaimer**

-This is a **preliminary version** of the 1CGH catalogue, and as such, updates and refinements are expected.
-The final version will be made available in the **VizieR** repository and include any necessary updates based on community feedback and ongoing data reviews.
+The 1CGH catalogue will be made available in the **VizieR** repository.

+Necessary updates based on community feedback and ongoing data reviews will be describe in this living GitHub repositore.